 - an I-20 Form with a valid travel signature on page 2.
 For current students: travel signature should be less than 12 months old.
 For students on OPT: signature should be less than 6 months old.

 - a valid passport (valid six months into the future);

 - a valid F-1 visa stamp (certain exceptions apply);

-- EAD card and letter from the current employer (for students on OPT).
+- an EAD and letter from the current employer (for students on OPT).

 Some students will also be subject to Security Advisory Opinions because of their countries of national origin, citizenship, fields of study, or at the discretion of the Consular Officer.
 Security Advisory Opinions commonly take one month, but may require as long as 4-6 months in rare cases.

-•The time outside the United States must not exceed 30 days and may be spent only in Canada and Mexico (for F, J, H or O) or adjacent islands (for F and J only).
+- The time outside the United States must not exceed 30 days and may be spent only in Canada and Mexico or adjacent islands.

 Many students will need tourist visas to enter Canada, Mexico and neighboring islands.
 Contact the embassy of the country to which you intend to travel and check on entry visa requirements before making travel arrangements.
-If you are an F-1 or J-1 visa holder, you will need a valid travel signature from your international student advisor before applying for the visa to enter these countries.
+F-1 visa holders will need a valid travel signature on the I-20 before applying for the visa to enter these countries.

 NOTE: Federal regulations prohibit those who have been denied a visa at one of the U.S. consulates in Canada, Mexico or adjacent islands from returning to the United States.
 Those whose visa applications are denied must return to their home country and apply for a new visa at the U.S. consulate in the home country prior to returning to the United States.